hlopko/architecture_of_symbolic_computers_notes/14_predicate_logic_and_the_first_inference_engine.md

 ### Atoms, Literals, and Predicates	###

-***Atom*** consists of the name of a relation prefixed to a tuplne whose elements are terms.
-The meaning is that under an interpretation the atom evaluates to true if the object specified by the tuplne is in the set defined by the relation.
+***Atom*** consists of the name of a relation prefixed to a tuple whose elements are terms.
+The meaning is that under an interpretation the atom evaluates to true if the object specified by the tuple is in the set defined by the relation.

 ***Literal*** is an atom with an optional ¬ prefixed.